Alfresco/docs-alfresco/content-services/community/install/containers/index.md

 ## Deployment concepts

-Community Edition deployment introduces a number of concepts.

-The way you deploy and run Community Edition has changed significantly since Community Edition version 6.0.
-Traditionally, you'd download an installer that installed Java, Tomcat, Database, WARs, tools, etc. and everything was configured to work together out-of-the-box.
-Then you'd use a script to start things off.
-That's no longer the case and there are no installers available.
-We'll be working with Docker containers instead.
+In addition to the standard deployment methods for non-containerized deployment, Alfresco provides Content Services packaged in the form of Docker containers, for companies who choose to use containerized and orchestrated deployment tools.
+While this is a much more advanced approach to deployment, it is expected that customers who choose this approach have the necessary skills to manage its complexity.

 You can start Community Edition from a number of Docker images.
-These images are available in the [Docker Hub](https://hub.docker.com){:target="_blank"} and [Quay](https://quay.io/){:target="_blank"} repositories.
-However, starting individual Docker containers based on these images, and configuring them to work together might not be the most productive way to get up and running.
-To make things easier, and achieve a single-step deploy and run solution, a Docker Compose file is available to quickly start Community Edition when you need to test something or work on a proof-of-concept (PoC).
+These images are available in the [Docker Hub](https://hub.docker.com){:target="_blank"} repository.
+However, starting individual Docker containers based on these images, and configuring them to work together can be complicated.
+To make things easier, a **Docker Compose** file is available to quickly start Community Edition when you need to test something or work on a proof-of-concept (PoC).

 There are also **Helm charts** available to deploy Community Edition in a Kubernetes cluster, for example, on Amazon Web Services (AWS).
 These charts are a deployment template which can be used as the basis for your specific deployment needs.
 The Helm charts are undergoing continual development and improvement and should not be used "as-is" for a production deployment, but should help you save time and effort deploying Community Edition for your organization.